sgm7373/GeoSurvey-QA-and-Support-Triage/README.md

 ## Deliverables

-`SurveyFlow_Geospatial_QA.ipynb`, the complete notebook that runs from top to bottom in Google Colab
+`GeoSurvey_QA_Support_Triage.ipynb`, the complete notebook that runs from top to bottom in Google Colab

 `SITE_104_elevation_review.csv`, the records identified during the simulated elevation investigation

 `SITE_104_customer_update.txt`, a short customer facing summary of the investigation

-Spatial visualizations showing the survey site and detected elevation anomalies
+`survey_site_qa.png`, spatial view of the survey site and detected anomalies

-Project health and validation summaries
+`elevation_map.png`, elevation distribution across the survey site

+`issue_breakdown.png`, summary of detected data quality issues

 ## Why this is useful